sebaastiano/satellite-image-segmentation/README.md

 The current implementation uses 30% of the original dataset for computational efficiency.
 Performance can be improved by:

-- Using the full dataset
+- using the full dataset
-- Increasing model complexity
-- Expanding hyperparameter search space
+- expanding hyperparameter search space
-- Training for more epochs
+- training for more epochs
-- Using advanced regularization techniques

 ## Data